ghesio/design-pattern/README.md

 <a name="factory"></a>
 ### Factory pattern [\^](#index)

+### Description
+Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

 #### Problem
 You have a logistic application - everything is transported by trucks so all the code lives in `Truck` class.